 After spending two years at the NIH, Dr. Dahr returned to the University of Cincinnati, where he held a faculty appointment as an Instructor of Ophthalmology in Retina and Uveitis, participated in the clinical education of resident physicians in the Department of Ophthalmology, and had a referral practice for uveitis.
 He also completed a fellowship in Vitreoretinal Surgery and Ocular Oncology, with faculty drawn from the University of Cincinnati and the Cincinnati Eye Institute.

 Dr. Dahr currently serves on the writing committee for the Basic and Clinical Science Course (BCSC) uveitis textbook from the American Academy of Ophthalmology.
 Previously, Dr. Dahr lead authored the chapter “Vascular Endothelial Growth Factor (VEGF) and Retinal Disease” in the book Ocular Angiogenesis from Humana Press.
-He has also contributed to the Wills Eye Manual textbook for Uveitis.
+He has also contributed to the Wills Eye Manualc Color Atlas and Synopsis textbook for uveitis.
 He has presented at meetings of the American Academy of Ophthalmology, the Association for Research in Vision and Ophthalmology, the International Ocular Inflammation Society, and the American Uveitis Society.
 He recently finished a four year term (2017-2020) on the FDA Medical Devices Advisory Committee (Ophthalmic Devices Panel).

 Dr. Dahr is a board certified Diplomate of the American Board of Ophthalmology and is fully licensed in Oklahoma.
 He is a fellow of the American Academy of Ophthalmology and is a member of the American Society of Retina Specialists, the International Ocular Inflammation Society, the American Uveitis Society, the Oklahoma County Medical Society, Oklahoma State Medical Association, and American Medical Association.